emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `false`

   Whether to use Username as Client ID.
-This setting takes effect later than <code>Use Peer Certificate as Username</code> and <code>Use peer certificate as Client ID</code>.
+This setting takes effect later than `Use Peer Certificate as Username` and `Use peer certificate as Client ID`.

 **mqtt.peer_cert_as_username**